Regular Expressions for Fast-response COVID-19 Text Classification: Empirical comparison to a DNN

 \section{Empirical comparison to a DNN}

 We have introduced a detailed methodology for developing, evaluating and incrementally improving COVID-19 regexes in multiple languages.
+Empirically, it produces compelling results used by a number of applications at Facebook with closely tracked products metrics.
+Our COVID-19 regexes have been supporting a variety of product surfaces and applications since March 2020.

-Empirically, it produces compelling results, as one can check by inspection.
-The methodology is currently in production use for a number of applications and faces no competition in most cases (such as hashtags, search queries, page and group names, etc).
-Here we compare our solution to a deep-learning classifier based on modern pre-trained 1024-dimensional word embeddings and a CNN architecture from \cite{collobert2011natural,kim2014convolutional}.
+The methodology has been successfully replicated for a variety of applications, many not related to COVID text matching, and faces no competition because it requires very modest resources and no training.
+For completeness, we compare our solution to a deep-learning classifier based on modern pre-trained 1024-dimensional word embeddings and a CNN architecture from \cite{collobert2011natural,kim2014convolutional}.
 It uses 100 kernels and a 128-dimensional final dense (MLP) layer.
 Developed for Facebook posts in several languages, this classifier did well when evaluated by manual labeling and was iteratively improved over several weeks.
+More recent NLP architectures exist, but the issues seen in our comparisons are common to supervised classifiers.

 Our evaluation methodology consists of sampling and manual labeling by people independent of the regex development process.
-This comparison was performed jointly for regexes and a DNN classifier to produce performance metrics for both.
-In addition to a random sample, we sample posts labeled positive by at least one of the two classifiers (which improves the accuracy of recall estimates) and ask a person to label them.
+This comparison was performed jointly for regexes and a DNN classifier to produce performance metrics for both on the same dataset.
+To ensure fairness, the regexes and the DNN classifier were finalized within three weeks from each other.
+DNN training data included COVID-related posts found by regex matching.
+Test data includes random samples and posts labeled positive by at least one of the two classifiers (this improves the accuracy of recall estimates) and ask a person to label them.
 The regex matches, when available, expose the matched fragments that serve as explanations and simplify human labeling. \hush{For example, seeing “coronavirus” or “covid symptoms” among matched fragments makes it unnecessary to read a long post.} As a side effect, the same labeling effort produces precision and recall estimates for both classifiers.
 This approach cannot be used in the regex development process because it is slow, but it can validate the final results.

 First, we examine the “false positives” for the Tier 2 regex relative to the DNN classifier, i.e., posts that were labeled as COVID-related by the regex and not COVID-related by the DNN classifier.
 The most frequent words found in these posts are: covid, healthy, hospitalized, covid\_, coronovirus, updated, chinatown, pandemics, corona, chinese, fightscorona, convid, virus, death, newsweek, indiafightscorona, news, outbreak, treatments, corvid, health, testing, newsom, covid19, quarantine, quarantined, carona, cases, tests, and many more.
 From the 100 most frequent words, it is clear that the DNN classifier is missing a lot of relevant material, including direct keywords “covid” and “coronavirus”, their numerous spelling variants (covid\_, \_covid, covid\_19, convid, corvid, convid19, covid1, coronovirus, carona) as well as alternative names (sarscov, ncov) and emerging words like (ccpvirus).
 Numerous high-precision keywords (quarantine, pandemics) appear in this list, as well as hashtags (beatcovid19, fightcovid19, stopcovid19, indiafightscorona).
 The list is full of weak keywords that appear in COVID-related documents: virus/viruses, infection/infections, symptom/symptoms, case/cases, hospitalizations, death, crisis, test/testing, news, latest.
 Rather than enumerate all spelling variants and keyword combinations, our regexes capture them explicitly with character classes, word and subword alternatives, as well as bipartite clauses.